 - master modules in economics and business administration, i.e. you can select additional courses from the course programme of the Master programs.

-You can register for the exams during the registration phase via the campus portal.
+You can register for the exams during the registration phase via the alma portal.
 To do this, please look under the tab "Exam administration / Examination registration and deregistration".
 Now you can select the respective modules of your course of studies and register the corresponding event.
 You can also cancel your registration for the examination during the entire registration phase.
 You will then no longer be able to unsubscribe afterwards, nor will you be able to register for an exam.
 For the registration of your language courses, please contact your lecturer; this also applies to extra-curricular courses in the field of Elective Studies (computer science, psychology, maths, ...).
 If you receive a certificate ("Schein") for your examination performance, please bring it to the Examination Office (submit original and copy).
 Please note the separate registration periods for the main and follow-up dates.
 If you have any questions, please contact the Examination Office at Haußerstrasse 11.

 If you are not enrolled in a major or minor degree programme in the School of Business and Economics, participation in examinations is only possible for students of certain courses of study in the context of the neighbouring programme ("Nachbarfach").
 You can download the relevant information sheet here.
 The registration for the examination is done in a written form at the examination office during the same registration period.

-Cancellation via Campus is possible until a certain deadline that You can find here.
+Cancellation via alma is possible until a certain deadline that You can find here.
 If you become sick, you can withdraw from the exam within three working days after the exam.
 To do this, you write an enquiry to the chairman of the examination board and enclose a medical certificate.
 If the reason is acknowledged, you will not get an unsuccessful attempt for the exam!

 In principle, everything that was covered in a lecture and/or exercise is relevant to the written exam.
 Any deviating regulations will be announced by the lecturer.